ducsplacement/Brochure/DUCS_Alumni.md

 Through sheer skill, commitment and hard work  the alumni of Department of Computer Science have distinguished themselves in the industry and academia alike.
 Inspired by their grit and achievements we wish to follow in their footprints.
 We feel proud of our talented and successful alumni who have made a mark in India and abroad.
 A few amongst them are:

-VASUDHA BHATNAGAR
+Prof. VASUDHA BHATNAGAR
-Professor
-Delhi University,India
+Head of Department, Department of Computer Science University of Delhi,India
 1985 MCA batch

 GULSHAN KUMAR